Yusuf Liu Baojun: Social commitment

 Haji Yusuf Liu is active in strengthening the relationship between Malaysia and China.
-He has arranged and accompanied YAB Tan Sri Mohd Ali Rustam, former Chief Minister of Melaka, to visit Muslim communities in Shanghai and Ningxia of China in 2010 and 2012; he arranged and accompanied YAB Tun Dr Mahathir Mohamad's private visits to Chinese Muslim Communities in Ningxia in 2009, as well as the second visit in Sa Dian and Na Jiaying County, Yunnan, China in June 2013.
+He has arranged and accompanied YAB Tan Sri Mohd Ali Rustam, former Chief Minister of Melaka, to visit Muslim communities in Shanghai and Ningxia of China in 2010 and 2012; he arranged and accompanied Mahathir Mohamad's private visits to Chinese Muslim Communities in Ningxia in 2009, as well as the second visit in Sa Dian and Na Jiaying County, Yunnan, China in June 2013.
 He has also accompanied Y. Bhg Tan Sri, Vice Chancellor of UM, in his visit to China's University.

 Recently in 2017, he has arranged and accompanied a visit with YAB Tan Sri Rais Yatim to several cities in China, as a courtesy visit to the city Beijing, Xi'an, and Sanya.